quantumlib/OpenFermion-Psi4/README.rst

   python -m pip install -e .

-Alternatively, if using OpenFermion-PySCF as a library, one can install the last official PyPI release with:
+Alternatively, if using OpenFermion-Psi4 as a library, one can install the last official PyPI release with:

 .. code-block:: bash